goodv1ce/backend-python-lab/README.md

-# Laboratory work #1
+# Python back-end laboratory works repository

-This is a Python Flask web application Dockerized and managed using Docker Compose for easy deployment.
+This is a repository for laboratory works of python back-end subject

 ## Prerequisites